 When I then needed to make the project run in real-time, as opposed to the manually stepped approach, I generated a scope like this one.
 I had already bench tested the components on the hardware itself.
 Thus, testing and development continued on the hardware, and the scope helped me see what was going right or wrong.
-The great advantage of the approach was that, at the end of the project, I didn't need to do any hardware in the loop testing.
-All of the testing that had been accomplished prior to that date was already hardware in the loop testing.
+The great advantage of the approach was that, at the end of the project, I didn't need to switch from simulation to hardware in the loop testing, since all my testing had been done with the hardware in the loop.

 When I left that job, I took this concept with me and rebuilt this piece of infrastructure using a Wishbone Bus.
+I am not going to recommend that others use this approach for bench testing, but I have found it very valuable for debugging on the hardware.